Top 10 best free and paid sentiment analysis tools

 A free trial is available.
 To get the pricing, please contact the support.

-These are ten different sentiment analysis tools and each one has its unique advantages and special features.
+These are ten best sentiment analysis tools and each one of these services has its unique advantages and special features.
 Most of them offer either free trials or free versions, so if you’re interested, don’t hesitate to give them a try!